EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Ambitious Math PD and Coaching

-Where: Southern Oregon Education Service District: Ashland SD, Butte Falls SD, Central Point SD, Eagle Point SD, Grants Pass SD, Klamath County SD, Klamath Falls City SD, Medford SD, Phoenix-Talent SD, Pinehurst SD, Prospect SD, Rogue River SD, Three Rivers SD
+Where: Southern Oregon Education Service District, thirteen (13) school districts: Ashland SD, Butte Falls SD, Central Point SD, Eagle Point SD, Grants Pass SD, Klamath County SD, Klamath Falls City SD, Medford SD, Phoenix-Talent SD, Pinehurst SD, Prospect SD, Rogue River SD, Three Rivers SD

 Student Populations: all, multilingual learners, students experiencing disabilities